llimllib/obsidian-archive/programming/bash/Hyperlink escape codes.md

-To print out a clickable hyperlink in a [terminal that supports] the [OSC8 escape code](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda), use:
+To print out a clickable hyperlink in a [terminal that supports] the [OSC8 escape code](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda), using bash:

 ```bash
 printf '\e]8;;http://example.com\e\\This is a link\e]8;;\e\\\n'